Elma Walsh of #LiveLife foundation addresses fifth annual Ceiliúradh Cois Life

 She continued: “The good news is that we are not standing alone.
 Look around the room this evening and see all the potential that exists for the future.”

 Last Saturday’s gathering was the fifth such event since its inauguration by Senator Rónán Mullen and the Pro Life Campaign in 2015.
 Senator Mullen warmly congratulated all candidates in the recent local and European elections who publicly took a strong stand in defence of unborn children.
 He said the results proved that pro-life candidates can succeed and paved the way for the election of many more in the future.
 He said the immediate future for pro-life volunteers will involve engagement at a political level on protecting freedom of conscience for medical personnel and in ensuring positive alternatives to abortion become much more visible.
+He included the work done at European level with through the Parliamentary Assembly for the Council of Europe regarding conscience issues as well as palliative care together with European partners.

 You can view more photos from the event here